Created for the Here Comes Winter! Unit Plan

 Peter wakes up and discovers that it snowed overnight.
 Students learn the different things Peter did in the snow.

 Classroom Tip: Discuss activities that Peter did in the snow and things they have done or would like to do.
 Make a class book.

 Illustrates the various environmental changes that occur with the change of seasons from fall to winter.

-Classroom Tip: Children will list characteristics of winter.
+Classroom Tip: Have students list the characteristics of winter.